linemos/introduction-to-kubernetes/mysql/readme.md

 Create a new instance named `mycvapp`.
 Create a user called `cvuser` and create a password for the user.

 Log in using the button `Connect using Cloud Shell`.
 Paste the lines in the file `script.sql` into the shell to create the database and its tables.
+Remember to edit the last three INSERT statements to store your information instead of the example information.